resoai/TileBoard/CONTRIBUTING.md

 ## Releases (only for maintainers)

-A new release can be created by running `npm run release`.
+A new release can be created by running `yarn release`.
 A new tagged commit will be created and pushed to the remote repo, triggering automatic creation of new release with built app package attached in "assets" section.